Fulbright Award in Management / ISCTE-IUL, Business Research Unit (BRU-IUL)

 Degree Requirements: Candidates must have completed a Ph.D., or other terminal degree.

-Disciplines: Only applications in Business and Economics will be considered.
+Disciplines: Only applications in the following disciplines will be considered:

 Language Proficiency: All activity will be in English; additional language proficiency is not required.

-Three months, starting dates are flexible: preferred starting months are April or May 2021, as agreed with the Portuguese host institution.
+Grant Dates: Starting dates are flexible.
+Preferred starting months are April or May 2021, as agreed with the Portuguese host institution.

 Grant Activity: Teaching / Research

-Grant activity is flexible, depending on scholar’s expertise.
-Scholars are expected to work on ongoing research projects and give seminars.
+Grant activity is flexible, depending on the Scholar’s expertise.
+However, candidates are expected to work in ongoing research projects and give seminars.